 Also consider whether your doctor is someone with whom, if you are not happy with the outcome, you can have an honest follow-up conversation.
 Do you feel like your doctor would work with you to rectify the outcome?

 Likewise, you have a right to inquire about their training and experience; after all, it is your body and health at stake.
-“This might be the most important question to ask yourself,” Dr. Wong said.
+“This might be the most important question to ask yourself,” Wong says.
 “You need to make sure that your doctor is competent and that they understand your goals for the surgery upfront.”